Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Numerical Results

 \subsection{Effective models}

-To highlight the generality of our results, we consider two concrete examples of models with strong anisotropy and in both cases consider fully gapped superconducting states and those with accidental nodes.
+To highlight the generality of our results, we consider three concrete examples.
+The first two models specifically include strong anisotropy and in both cases consider fully gapped superconducting states and those with accidental nodes.
+As a final example, we consider a model iron pnictide superconductor, a system for which spin-fluctuations are known to be strong and the gap is believed to belong to the trivial representation despite the lack of a Hebel-Slichter peak in $1/T_1T$ \cite{Oka2012}.

 The first example is a toy model with anisotropic hopping parameters along the two axes,

 Such a model is useful in demonstrating effects arising in a d-wave superconducting state with accidental nodes.
 For example, for $t_x\ne t_y$ the nodes in a superconducting gap with